0020, 0021, 0022, Cooperative Education (2-4 s.h.) F S

 Prerequisite: Junior or senior standing in social work, recreation, and related fields.

-To enhance students' knowledge of the elderly and of group dynamics in order to assist them in functioning effectively in different kinds of groups.
-Work with the elderly to develop social group process skills in order to promote self-development, problem-solving, social change, and the achieving of group goals.
+To assist students in using their knowledge of the elderly and the dynamics of group process to assist the elderly in functioning effectively in different kinds of groups.
+Development of social group process skills with the elderly for self-development, problem-solving, social change, and for achieving group goals.

-This course builds on the knowledge of research methods and data analysis taught in Social Work 0390 – Introduction to Social Work Research.
-The purpose of Social Work 0391 is to develop students’ abilities to use research methods for the purposes of evaluating social work practice, programs and policies.
+This course builds on the knowledge of research methods and data analysis taught in SW 390 – Introduction to Social Work Research.
+The purpose of SW 391 is to develop students’ abilities to use research methods for the purposes of evaluating social work practice, programs and policies.

 This course focuses on the design and process of case management as an approach to human service delivery.
 The students will acquire knowledge and skills to provide effective and efficient services.
 The course content includes the history of case management and the specialized knowledge theory, and methods necessary to meet clients’ needs.